 On City Center Place, you’ll stay in the right lanes, as the left ones are for the self parking garage.
 Signs above these lanes on the right will tell you the exact lane to use for valet service, which curves around the large light and fountain display.

-Aria North Valet Parking
+Aria North Valet Parking (Green Star)

 This area is off of Harmon Avenue.
 Harmon is the big cross street that goes by Planet Hollywood and the Cosmopolitan.